Site Loader

 The local authority has a statutory eight weeks to deal with the application.

-What Happens During The Planning Application Process?
+What Happens During A Planning Application Process?

 What Happens During The file Process?